Emmett Naar

-Emmett Naar (born 3 July 1994) is an Australian professional basketball player who plays for the Heroes Den Bosch of the BNXT League.
-He primarily plays as point guard.
-He competed in U.S. college basketball for the Saint Mary's Gaels.
+Emmett Naar (born 3 July 1994) is an Australian professional basketball player for the Rockingham Flames of the NBL1 West.
+He played college basketball for the Saint Mary's Gaels between 2014 and 2018 before debuting in the National Basketball League (NBL), where he played four seasons for the Illawarra Hawks.

+Early life

+Naar was born in Canberra, Australian Capital Territory.
+He attended Sydney Boys High School in Sydney, New South Wales.

+In 2011, Naar played for the Norths Bears in the Waratah League.

+In 2013, Naar attended the Australian Institute of Sport in Canberra.

 College career

-His junior career was played in Northern Suburbs Basketball Association competition in Sydney.
-From January 2012 to July 2013, he was a basketball scholarship athlete at the Australian Institute of Sport in Canberra.
-Naar joined Saint Mary's just before classes started in 2013 and redshirted his first year.
-Naar had a strong sophomore year, averaging 14.0 points and 6.4 assists per game.
+Naar joined Saint Mary's College of California just before classes started in 2013 and redshirted his first year.
+He joined the Gaels for the 2014–15 season. he had a strong sophomore year, averaging 14.0 points and 6.4 assists per game.
 As a junior, Naar was an Honorable Mention All-West Coast Conference selection.
 He averaged 9.4 points, 2.4 rebounds, and 5.6 assists per game and shot 42.4% from behind the arc.
-Naar was named to the First-team All-West Coast Conference as a senior while his teammate Jock Landale was named conference player of the year.
+He was named first-team All-West Coast Conference as a senior.
 He averaged 9.5 points and 7.9 assists per game as a senior.
-He broke the school’s all-time assist record formerly held by NBA guard Matthew Dellavedova.
+He broke the school's all-time assist record formerly held by Matthew Dellavedova.

 Professional career

-Illawarra Hawks (2018–2022)

-On 2 May 2018, Naar signed a three-year deal with the Illawarra Hawks.
-He re-signed with the Illawarra Hawks on 15 July 2020.
+On 2 May 2018, Naar signed a three-year deal with the Illawarra Hawks of the National Basketball League (NBL).
+Following the 2018–19 NBL season, he played for the Canterbury Rams in the 2019 New Zealand NBL season.

-Heroes Den Bosch (2022–present)
+On 15 July 2020, Naar re-signed with the Illawarra Hawks.

+In 2021, Naar had a three-game stint with the Ballarat Miners of the NBL1 South.

+Following the 2021–22 NBL season, Naar played for the Ringwood Hawks of the NBL1 South in the 2022 season.

 On 1 August 2022, Naar signed a one-year deal with Heroes Den Bosch of the Dutch BNXT League.

-International career
+Naar joined the Mackay Meteors of the NBL1 North for the 2024 season.
+He helped the team win the NBL1 North championship.
+At the 2024 NBL1 National Finals, he helped the Meteors reach the championship game, where they lost 87–84 to the Knox Raiders despite Naar's triple-double of 21 points, 18 assists and 10 rebounds.
+He was named to the NBL1 National Finals All-Star Five.

+On 29 October 2024, Naar signed with the Brisbane Bullets as nominated replacement player for the remainder of the 2024–25 NBL season.

+Naar joined the Rockingham Flames of the NBL1 West for the 2025 season.
+He earned the league's Golden Hands Award and was named to the All-NBL1 West Second Team.